 Congested cities with creaking infrastructure leading to a chaotic daily life have been the hallmark of the Indian metro city landscape.
-People’s complaints fall into deaf ears of municipal administrators who have too many things to handle at a time.
-One government department doesn’t discuss issues with the other and each one implemented projects with no consideration to other urban aspects.
+People’s complaints fall on deaf ears of municipal administrators who have too many things to handle at a time.
+One government department doesn’t discuss issues with the other and each one implements projects with no consideration for other urban aspects.

-All this chaos is going to be a thing of the past with launch of the most ambitious urban development project ever undertaken in India.
+Hopefully, all this chaos could become a thing of the past with the launch of the most ambitious urban development project ever undertaken in India.
 The execution of the Smart City Project will kick start from 25 June 2016 with the launching of 15 projects in Pune by the Prime Minister Narendra Modi.
 The smart city project entails a smart approach for an urban development model that is sustainable, inclusive and replicable.

 The Government of India’s Smart Cities Mission is a Public Private Partnership that aims to utilize information & communication (ICT) technology to meet the basic demands the city’s citizens and create a positively impact on the local community.
 So basic infrastructure needs such as water and power supply, sanitation, waste management, public transport, affordable housing, IT connectivity have to be catered through the implementation of e-governance.

 Supply and availability of the most basic needs of water and power in a city are the best parameters to measure whether a city has become smart or not.
 As per the guidelines of the National Smart Cities Mission, a smart city must have:

 - Round the clock electricity supply with no delays

 - At least 10% of power generated from renewable energy

 - Reliable, 24/7 supply of water and monitoring of quality to meet health standards